auliakhalqillah/auliakhalqillah/README.md

     + The SVIM program has been patented by [Direktorat Jenderal Kekayaan Intelektual](https://pdki-indonesia.dgip.go.id/detail/EC00202122057?type=copyright&keyword=SVIM)
 3. [Estimation of Shear Wave Velocity of Darul Imarah District, Aceh Besar, Indonesia by Using 1D HVSR Inversion, 2020](https://iopscience.iop.org/article/10.1088/1757-899X/846/1/012068/meta) _as second author_

-I provide some numerical codes and machine learning code that are applied in some programming languages such as
+I provide some numerical codes and machine learning codes that are applied in some programming languages such as

 <!-- Table-->
 |Matlab|Python|Fortran|